 Truncation lets you search for a word that could have multiple endings.
 The symbol for truncation is usually an * at the point where the spelling of the word could change.
 For example, PTSD AND music* would find articles with the terms PTSD and music/musical/musician/musicians/musicality in them.
 Truncation is very useful when you know one of your search terms has several endings, but all of the variations represent basically the same idea.
 Using truncation will help you complete your search faster because you will not have to manually type in and search every variation of the word.

-Phrase searching allows you to define how you want the words to appear in the search results.
+Phrase searching narrows your search results by allowing you to define precisely how you want the words to appear.
 For example, if you are searching for information on job satisfaction then you are probably looking for those two words to appear right next to each other, with no other words in between, in the text of the document.
-To make sure the database searches this correctly you can put quotation marks around your search term and force the database to search this as a phrase.
+To make sure that the database searches this correctly you can put quotation marks around your search term and force the database to search this as a phrase.

 Be careful when you use phrase searching; if you put too many words in quotations the database will most likely not find any results.
 You want to only use phrase searching on established phrases - words that you can reasonably expect other authors used.